 Economic Justice: NOW advocates for wide range of economic justice issues affecting women, from the glass ceiling to the sticky floor of poverty.
 These include welfare reform, livable wages, job discrimination, pay equity, housing, social security and pension reform, and much more.

-LGBT Rights: NOW is committed to fighting discrimination based on sexual orientation or gender identity in all areas, including employment, housing, public accommodations, health services, child custody and military policies.
+LGBTQ Rights: NOW is committed to fighting discrimination based on sexual orientation or gender identity in all areas, including employment, housing, public accommodations, health services, child custody and military policies.
 NOW is committed to educational efforts that combat the adverse effects of homophobia, promote positive images in the media and ultimately ensure civil rights protection for all.
-NOW asserts the right of lesbians to live their lives with dignity and security, and marriage equality for all.
+NOW asserts the right of LGBTQIA individuals to live their lives with dignity and security, and marriage equality for all.

 Racial Justice: NOW condemns the racism that inflicts a double burden of race and sex discrimination on women of color.
 Seeing human rights as indivisible, we are committed to identifying and fighting against those barriers to equality and justice that are imposed by racism.
 A leader in the struggle for civil rights since its inception in 1966, NOW is committed to diversifying our movement, and we continue to fight for equal opportunities for women of color in all areas including employment, education and reproductive rights.